OPR-group-BNITM/vimop_database_update/README.md

 # ViMOP database setup

-This repository contains scripts and documentation on how to setup automatically setup the OPR ViMOP database.
+This repository contains scripts and documentation on how to automatically create an updated OPR ViMOP database.
-The datatabase has three independent compentents
+The scripts

+- download all required sequences from NCBI GenBank and RefSeq (`download_genomes`)
-- the virus reference genomes
+- filter the virus genomes to build the virus reference dataset (`virus`)
-- the centifuge index
+- build the centrifuge index (`centrifuge`)
-- the host genomes
+- collect the host genomes (`host`)

-This pipeline will build a new data base based on the most recent genomes available, which will be downloaded automatically.

-## Downloading the data

-First, sequence data need to be downloaded,
-All scripts to download the necessary sequences are found in the directory `download_genomes`.

-## Building the data base components

-The three component are build with the scripts found in `virus`, `centrifuge` and `host` respectively.
-Building the centrifuge index requires to build the virus reference data set first.
+- create zipped packages to make the database downloadable (`shipit`)

+The scripts are made to run on our slurm system.
+Before running them, build a docker container with the script `docker_env/build_containers.sh`.
+Then send the job to the hpc using `./slurmrun_build_vimop_database.sh`.